martinascholger/SIG_TEI_RDF/ReadMe.md

 # SiG Ontology aka RDF_TEI

-The idea is to define all relevant usecase scenarios in which someone want to transform a TEI document into RDF triples.
+The idea is to define all relevant usecase scenarios in which someone wants to transform a TEI document into RDF triples.
 Accordingly different transform scenarios seem to be relevant for me.
 Further we have to think which use scenarios are important.